 So, is that it?

 Not quite.
 Also keep in mind that those major chocolate brands also pump their candies full of GMOs, fake emulsifiers, artificial sweeteners, and other chemicals—at least in the U.S. I can’t speak for every country, of course, but in my travels, I can attest that chocolate tastes better outside of America.
 In fact, certain well-known chocolates in the U.S. must be labeled “chocolate candy” in other countries, because it’s not considered real chocolate elsewhere.

 Look for the Non-GMO Project Verified label to better ensure your chocolate isn’t icky.Photo source

 “I guess this means we should cancel trick-or-treating and eat organic apples while watching depressing documentaries, eh?”

-I’m a realist, and I get that many of us still want to take our kids trick-or-treating (or rather, our kids would be heartbroken to ban the holiday).
+I’m a realist, and I get that many of us still want to take our kids trick-or-treating (or really, our kids would be heartbroken to ban the holiday).
 Here’s what we can do.